luozhongze/luozhongze/README.md

 📌 Currently I am an M.Phil. student in Computer and Information Engineering at The Chinese University of Hong Kong, Shenzhen, working with T-Lab.

-🎓 M.Phil.
-Student in Computer and Information Engineering, CUHK-Shenzhen
+🎓 M.Phil. in Computer and Information Engineering, CUHK-Shenzhen
 🎓 B.Eng. in Communication Engineering, Northeast Forestry University

 ---